Up to 8

 After breakfast, we get ready to visit the magnificent archeological site of Choquequirao for the entire day.
 Your guide will provide a private tour of the ruins and help you scout out all of the beautiful sections such as temples, terraces, palaces, the llamas’ section, and much more.
 We return to our campsite for the for late afternoon tea and to spend the night.

-Today is one of the easy days of our trek.
+Today is one of the easiest day of our trek.
 We walk downhill for two hours to the magnificent Apurimac River (1,450m/4,787ft).
 Then we cross the bridge to walk uphill for an hour to San Ignacio for lunch.
-While eating we relax and take in the beautiful scenery and a great waterfall!
-After lunch we walk up gradual incline to the beautiful valley that surrounds the Villa de Loros (2,600m/8,580ft) where we set up camp for the last evening.
+We relax and take in the beautiful scenery and a great waterfall , while tucking into out delectable lunch!
+After lunch we walk up a gradual incline to the beautiful valley that surrounds the Villa de Loros (2,600m/8,580ft) mountain peak, where we set up camp for the last evening.

-Today is a day to relax a bit and to learn more about the Inca culture.
-After enjoying a delicious breakfast we take our private transport to the archeological site of Saywite, where we can explore and see an Inca monolith, several water fountains and ritual platforms.
-After spending time enjoying the site we will drive to the hot springs of Conoc to relax after several days of walking.
-After lunch we head back to Cusco dropping you at your hotel in the early evening.
+Today is a day to relax a bit and to learn more about Inca culture.
+After a delicious breakfast we take our private transport to the archeological site of Saywite, where we can explore and see an Inca monolith, several water fountains and ritual platforms.
+Later, we wonder around and spend extra time at the site before driving to the hot springs of Conoc to relax after several days of walking.
+After lunch we head back to Cusco dropping you off at your hotel in the early evening.

-The Choquequirao Trek 5 days it’s available on any date that it’s best for you as long as we have a minimum of 2 hikers.
+The Choquequirao Trek 5 days is available on any date that is best for you as long as we have a minimum of 2 hikers.

 You will be greeted at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to trek´s start.
 Look out for our representative holding an orange board of INCA TRAIL HIKE at the arrival terminal.